 This coming-of-age memoir depicts the experiences of a young, black, gay man cultivating his identity in the American South.
 In our continued Diversity, Equity, and Inclusion efforts on campus, we will highlight this intersectional memoir as part of our broadening inquiries into DEI work by uplifting black voices during spring semester’s Black History Month.

 Fall 2020 Book Read

-This Fall, the Teaching Transformation and Development Academy (TTaDA) will be leading a campus-wide faculty, staff, administrator and GTA book study on How to be an Antiracist by Dr. Ibram X. Kendi.
+The Teaching Transformation and Development AcademTTaDAaDA) led a campus-wide book study on How to be Antiracistist by Ibram X. Kendi.
 Praised by the New York Times as “The most courageous book to date on the problem of race in the Western mind,” Kendi’s groundbreaking work provides an essential counterpoint in the national conversation about race and resonates in this collective moment of reckoning.
-The term Kendi introduces—being an anti-racist—sets forth the idea that people can either be racist or anti-racist, and that there is no in-between.
-Racists, he argues, are people who support racist policies through their actions, inactions or ideas; anti-racists actively confront racial inequalities.
+Kendi introduces—being an anti-racist—sets forth the idea that people can either be racist or anti-racist, and that there is no in-between.
+Racists, he argues, are people who support racist policies through their action, inactions, or ideas; anti-racists actively confront racial inequalities.
 Being neutral isn’t enough.
-Dr. Kendi urges us to actively combat racist systems and policies, and provides tools to do so.
-We hope you will join us for this important conversation.
+Kendi urges us to actively combat racist systems and policies, and provides tools to do so.

-Dr. Kendi is the Andrew W. Mellon Professor in the Humanities and the Founding Director of the Boston University Center for Antiracist Research as well as a the recipient of the National Book Award (in 2016 for Stamped from the Beginning: The Definitive History of Racist Ideas in America), a #1 New York Times bestselling author, a contributor at The Atlantic and a CBS News correspondent.
+Kendi is the Andrew W. Mellon Professor in the Humanities and the Founding Director of the Boston University Center Antiracistist Research as well as a the recipient of the National Book Award (in 2016 for Stamped from the Beginning: The Definitive History of Racist Ideas in America), a #1 New York Times bestselling author, a contributor at The Atlantic and a CBS News correspondent.